MODFLOW-USGS/modflow-devtools/README.md

 This package contains shared tools for developing and testing MODFLOW 6 and FloPy, including standalone utilities as well as `pytest` fixtures, CLI options, and test cases:

-- a `ZipFile` subclass preserving file attributes
+- a `ZipFile` subclass preserving file permissions ([more information here](https://stackoverflow.com/questions/39296101/python-zipfile-removes-execute-permissions-from-binaries))
-- variably-scoped `pytest` temporary directory fixtures
-- a `pytest` smoke test CLI option (to run a fast subset of cases)
+- a `pytest` CLI option for smoke testing (running a fast subset of cases)
-- a minimal `pytest` framework for reusing test functions and data
+- a minimal `pytest-cases` framework for reusing test functions and data
-- a `pytest_generate_tests` hook to load example/test model fixtures
+- a set of keepable `pytest` temporary directory fixtures for each scope
+- a set of fixtures to parametrize tests with models from external repos
+  - `MODFLOW-USGS/modflow6-examples`
+  - `MODFLOW-USGS/modflow6-testmodels`
+  - `MODFLOW-USGS/modflow6-largetestmodels`
 - a set of `pytest` markers to conditionally skip test cases based on
   - operating system
   - Python packages installed
   - executables available on the path

+## Quickstart

 To import `pytest` fixtures in a project consuming `modflow-devtools`, add the following to a `conftest.py` file in the project root: